MOBATSim/MOBATSim/README.md

 #### MATLAB version requirement

 MOBATSim is continuously updated with the newest version of MATLAB®.
-Therefore, at this moment, the requirement is MATLAB 2020a or MATLAB 2020b.
+Therefore, at this moment, the requirement is MATLAB R2021a or MATLAB R2020b.

 #### Toolbox Requirements

+* Simulink® and Stateflow®
+* Automated Driving Toolbox™
+* Robotics System Toolbox™
+* Control Toolbox™
+* Model Predictive Control Toolbox™  (only if MPC-Cruise Controller Block is used)
-* Simulink 3D Animation Toolbox™ (Only required for the 3D Animation Model)
+* Simulink 3D Animation Toolbox™ (Only required for the 3D Animation Virtual World)
-* Model Predictive Control Toolbox™  (will be soon required)
-* Simulink Coverage™ (will be required in the next versions for testing and code coverage analyses)

 ## Workflow